Granola AI Pricing 2026: The Free Plan's 25-Note History Cap

 Granola is worth it for the best bot-free meeting notes at a competitive price; alfred_ is better for the full meeting-to-action workflow

 Granola's 2026 pricing restructure made it significantly more competitive.
 Business at $14/user/month with unlimited meetings, Notion/HubSpot/Slack integrations, and bot-free recording is excellent value.
 The free plan covers evaluation.
-The gap is post-meeting: Granola doesn't draft follow-up emails or track action items. alfred_ at $24.99/month handles the complete workflow: email triage, calendar management, post-meeting follow-ups, and task extraction in one AI assistant.
+The gap is post-meeting: Granola doesn't draft follow-up emails or track action items. alfred_ handles the complete workflow: email triage, calendar management, post-meeting follow-ups, and task extraction in one AI assistant.

 Best for